The benefits of meditation for blood pressure have been scientifically proven time and again.

 Qigong And Tai Chi

 There are many movement-based stress reduction techniques that are also fantastic ways of lowering blood pressure.

 Much scientific research has advocated the use of Tai Chi, for instance.
 And QiGong is a similar practice, as is Yoga.

 Meditation is definitely a powerful way of balancing blood pressure.
 Dr Stein does point out, however, that it is important not to use meditation as a replacement to your other lifestyle considerations, but as an addition.

 “Meditation should be an adjunct to prescribed medications and dietary and exercise programs, not a replacement,” Dr. Stein said.

 What’s most important about using meditation for high blood pressure is that you find a meditation technique that works for you.

 There’s something of a blessing and a curse here, because the truth is that there are a heck of a lot of meditation techniques.
 Over my time as a meditation teacher I’ve used Hindu meditations, Buddhist meditations, Christian meditations, non-religious meditations, mindfulness-based stress reduction, Zen, breathing meditations, mantras… it goes on.

-That’s why I wrote my new book Welcome To Silence: A Practical Guide To Mindfulness And Meditation.
+That’s why I wrote my new book Welcome To Silence: A Practical Guide To Mindfulness And Meditation [AMAZON].
 In the book I provide easy-to-follow guidance to every meditation meditation technique.
 Let me help you find the perfect meditation technique for you.
 Read my new book today.